gulpetl/gulp-etl-tap-flat/README.md

 **data-etl** plugins accept a configObj as its first parameter.
 The configObj will contain any info the plugin needs.

-The trasnform call back function will receive a string and is expected to return either an object to be passed downstream, or ```null``` to remove the message from the stream).
+The transform call back function will receive a string and is expected to return either an object to be passed downstream, or ```null``` to remove the message from the stream).

 This plugin also accepts a FinishCallback and StartCallback, which are functions that are executed before and after the TransformCallback.
 The FinishCallback can be used to manage data stored collected from the stream.